Army Combat Uniform: Trousers

 The ACU trousers (or ACU pants) are worn with a two-inch nylon web belt, and feature Velcro pouches for knee pad inserts, two forward-tilted thigh storage pockets with elastic drawstring and Velcro for closure during movement, and two calf storage pockets one on each pant leg with a Velcro closure.
 ACU trousers with flame resistant materials are being issued for use in Iraq and Afghanistan.

 The updates to the ACU trousers in late 2010 included removal of Velcro fasteners from forward-tilted thigh cargo pocket flaps which were replaced with 3 buttons.
 This change was introduced gradually from 2009 onward and is now in full effect.
 Two buttons are standard (same function as on BDU trouser cargo pockets), while the third button located at the very end of the pocket can be used to allow for more load and extra volume in cargo pockets.
 On the small calf pockets the 3-piece Velcro (2 square hook on pocket and one rectangular loop patch on the flap) have been replaced with a single button in 2012.
 Buttons were re-introduced and replaced Velcro on pockets after numerous complaints from soldiers in the field.

 The belt loops are of new design.
 The width has doubled, and there are now 8 of them compared to 7 in the past.
 The waist adjustment cord has been removed and replaced by the Velcro waistband fine-adjusters, one at each hip.
 Instead of a knee pocket which could only accommodate soft knee inserts in the past, the knee area now features multi-layered comprehensive design which allows external hard-type knee pads to be inserted and secured.
 Back of the knee area has Velcro hook and loop patches to further secure knee inserts around the knee area.
 Cuffs at the bottom of the trousers do not use drawstrings anymore for blousing; those have been again replaced by the Velcro cuff adjusters.
 Further changes as part of the transition to OCP removed the pockets for insertable knee pads altogether, along with the replacement of more Velcro with buttons.

-To be able to differentiate the Fire-Retardant ACU (FRACU) from the regular ACU at a distance, a small square inch tan patch is affixed to the left sleeve cuff on the jacket and the middle of the left cargo pocket flap on the trousers.
+To be able to differentiate the Fire-Retardant ACU (FRACU) from the regular ACU at a distance, a small one-square-inch tan patch is affixed to the left sleeve cuff on the jacket and the middle of the left cargo pocket flap on the trousers.